 Need more help getting into the online program?
 Click the button below for step-by-step directions and a downloadable PDF.Detailed instructions

 Note: On March 5, the Seattle Art Museum will open the exhibition “Jacob Lawrence: The American Struggle.”
 If you’re in the area, take advantage of this rare opportunity.
 SAM is the only West Coast museum to host the exhibition.

 In 1972, the State of Washington invited artist Jacob Lawrence to create a work of significance about a central figure in Black history in Washington.
-He chose to paint five panels in gouache on paper representing a historical narrative about settler George Bush, a Black pioneer who, in1844, co-founded the first permanent settlement in what is now Tumwater, Washington after migrating from Missouri to escape the racism of the region.
+He chose to paint five panels in gouache on paper representing a historical narrative about emigrant and settler George Bush, a Black pioneer who, in1844, co-founded the first permanent settlement in what is now Tumwater, Washington after migrating from Missouri to escape the racism of the region.
 The highly regarded five-panel work created by Lawrence is held in the Washington State Historical Society’s collection.

 Lawrence was also a member of the Washington State Arts Commission and was one of the first Black visual artists to focus on African American history as the subject matter of his art.

 “Washington Stay Home Society” programs are generously supported by Columbia Bank.

 This program is supported by KNKX Public Radio.

 Image credit: Jacob Lawrence, In the Iowa Territory they rendezvoused with a wagon train headed for the Oregon Trail (detail), 1973, gouache on board.
 One in a series of five paintings depicting the George Bush party traveling to Oregon.
 WSHS Catalog ID C1973.27.4.